-Through the links above, you can learn more!
-If you would like additional information about me, or my work, please do not hesitate to contact me at: firstname.lastname@example.org.
+Through the links above, you can learn more.
+If you would like additional information, please contact me at: firstname.lastname@example.org.